lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 writer quaintly expresses it, they "go forth conquering and to conquer," they are called *Muslimeen* (Moslems.)

-According to Dr. Birch, no Egyptian dice have been dis- covered earlier than the Roman era, nor any distinct allusion either to backgammon.
+According to Dr. Birch, no Egyptian dice have been discovered earlier than the Roman era, nor any distinct allusion either to backgammon.
 Therefore this game cannot prove a claim to a place in the list of early Egyptian inventions; hence the nearest relation to *tab* is probably Chinese backgammon, though this latter is played with dice.

-From Sanskrit titerature we learn that games similar to back- gammon were known in ancient India.
+From Sanskrit titerature we learn that games similar to backgammon were known in ancient India.
 Among them mention is made of *Panchiko*, played with cowrie shells, and in which

 <div style="page-break-after: always;"></div>